-4.3 Environmental Services - carried out their own background noise measurements to allow assessment of the submitted Noise Impact Assessment.
-Following this, they have no objections subject to noise limits being placed on the proposals to protect the amenity of the surrounding area as well as conditions relating to contaminated land site investigations and controlling noise and construction times.
+4.3.
+Environmental Services - The scope of the Noise Impact Assessment (NIS) submitted with the application was agreed in advance with Environmental Services and was carried out in accordance with BS:4142 and BS:8233.
+In particular, the showpeople accommodation at Caithness Park was included as a potential sensitive receptor.
+Environmental Services officers then carried out their own background noise measurements to verify the submitted Noise Impact Assessment.
+As a result, they agree with the conclusions of the NIS that there will be no detrimental impact on any residential property.
+They therefore have no objections to the proposals subject to conditions requiring noise limits being placed on the proposals to protect the amenity of the surrounding area as well as conditions relating to contaminated land site investigations and controlling noise and construction times.